What are the CME requirements for Physician Assistants?

 No. The CME hours earned within a three-year cycle can be used only to fulfill the requirements for that cycle.

-Must I submit documentation to the Board?
+Do I submit CME documentation to the Board?